-- An annual review of the school's safeguarding policy procedures adheres to the Royal Borough of Greenwich guidance and locally agreed interagency procedures - The policy is made available publicly, on the school website or on request; - The safer recruitment procedures as outlined in KCSIE part 3 are robustly implemented and all appropriate checks are carried out on staff and volunteers who work with children: - A senior member of the school's leadership team is designated to take lead responsibility for dealing with safeguarding and child protection (including online safety).
+- An annual review of the school's safeguarding policy procedures adheres to the Royal Borough of Greenwich guidance and locally agreed interagency procedures - The policy is made available publicly, on the school website or on request; - The safer recruitment procedures as outlined in KCSIE 2023 part 3 are rob robustly implemented and all appropriate checks are carried out on staff and volunteers who work with children; - A senior member of the school's leadership team is designated to take lead responsibility for dealing with safeguarding and child protection (including online safety).
 To provide advice and support to other staff, liaising with the local authority, and working with other agencies.
 The Designated Safeguarding Leader (DSL) will receive appropriate training, funding and time to carry out the role effectively as outlined in his/her job description. - Annual staff training is prioritised to ensure all staff are equipped to carry out their responsibilities for child protection effectively.
-Also, that all temporary staff and volunteers who work with children are made aware of the school's arrangements for child protection and their responsibilities; - The school has clear systems and processes in place for identifying possible mental health concerns, including routes to escalate response and clear accountability systems4 - There are robust systems in place for the induction of new staff on the school's safeguarding procedures and relevant policies (CP policy, behaviour policy, staff code of conduct, procedures regarding children missing from education and the role of the DSL) SCHOOLS SHOULD HAVE THIS IN THEIR ATTENDNACE POLICY -IF NOT, A SECTION EXPLAINING THE PROCESS IS REQUIRED TO BE ADDED HERE or later in this policy - An appropriate whistleblowing policy/procedure is in place to encourage any staff member or volunteer to report concerns regarding safeguarding practice in school - The school has clear procedures for dealing with allegations of abuse made against members of staff and volunteers that comply with guidance from the local authority and locally agreed interagency procedures; - Procedures are in place for regular evaluation of the effectiveness of safeguarding systems, including adherence to safer recruitment procedures and checks on the effectiveness of online safety (including the filtering strategies5), as outlined in KCSIE 2022 (para 141).
+Also, that all temporary staff and volunteers who work with children are made aware of the school's arrangements for child protection and their responsibilities; - The school has clear systems and processes in place for identifying possible mental health concerns, including routes to escalate response and clear accountability systems4 - There are robust systems in place for the induction of new staff on the school's safeguarding procedures and relevant policies (CP policy, behaviour policy, staff code of conduct, procedures regarding children who are absent from education and the role of the DSL) - An appropriate whistleblowing policy/procedure is in place to encourage any staff member or volunteer to report concerns regarding safeguarding practice in school - The school has clear procedures for dealing with allegations of abuse made against members of staff and volunteers that comply with guidance from the local authority and locally agreed interagency procedures; - Procedures are in place for regular evaluation of the effectiveness of safeguarding systems, including adherence to safer recruitment procedures and checks on the effectiveness of online safety (including the filtering strategies5), as outlined in KCSIE2023(para 141). - · With staff welfare in mind, the Governing Body will consider the necessity and

 3 Governing bodies and proprietors have a strategic leadership responsibility for their school's or college's safeguarding arrangements and must ensure that they comply with their duties under legislation.
-They must have regard to KCSIE 2022 guidance, ensuring policies, procedures and training in their schools or colleges are effective and comply with the law at all times.
+They must have regard to guidance, e KCSIE2023nsuring policies, procedures and training in their schools or colleges are effective and comply with the law at all times.

-4 Further information can be found in the mental health and behaviour in schools' guidance
+4 Further information can be found in the mental health and behaviour in schools' guidance appropriateness of arranging for 'Safeguarding Supervision' for the DSL and Deputy DSLs within the school.